-It’s a much more successful, long term strategy to maximize your traffic and rank higher on Google compared to spending a bunch of money on ads.
+It’s a much more successful, long-term strategy to maximize your traffic and rank higher on Google.
+Especially compared to spending a bunch of money on ads.

-I’ve seen my website traffic grow from a few people per month to nearly 30,000 people per month in the span of 18 months.
-This traffic has opened all sorts of possibilities in my business including additional streams of income.
+I’ve seen my website traffic grow from a few people per month to nearly 30,000 people per month.
+And this growth occurred in the span of 18 months.
+This traffic has opened all sorts of possibilities in my business, including additional streams of income.
 This allows me to diversify my income and feel more secure in my overall business profitability and sustainability.